ssec/sift/doc/source/installation.rst

 System Requirements
 -------------------

-SIFT works on Windows, Mac, and Linux, but depends on many complex libraries and relies heavily on GPU (video card) processing via the PyOpenGL and VisPy libraries which may make installation difficult on some platforms or systems.
+SIFT works on Windows, Mac, and Linux, but depends on many complex libraries which may make installation difficult on some platforms or systems.
+It also makes heavy use of GPU (video card) processing via the PyOpenGL and VisPy libraries.
 In general it is best to have a local physical system to run SIFT as opposed to a virtual machine or remote server.
 Virtual machines and remote servers commonly have limited ways of displaying OpenGL visualizations to another machine.